 Forest exploitation and clearance further accelerated in the Early Historic and Hiberno-Norse Periods, a time during which many of the topographically descriptive townland names and placenames in use today originated.
 Irish placenames indicating woodland are particularly common (MacCoitir, 2003).

 Written sources dating from the period give us an even greater insight into timber use and management, especially the 8th century law tract Bretha Comaithchesca or 'Laws of the Neighbourhood', which regulated the use and graduated fines for damaging or cutting down trees without permission.
 The laws recognised a hierarchy among tree species, with four classes of tree or bush: the airig fedo or nobles of the wood; aithig fedo or commoners of the wood; fodla fedo or lower divisions of the wood; and losa fedo or bushes of the wood (MacCoitir, 2003).

-Placenames directly referring to woodland clearances or settlement within woodland are less readily identified, but might be deduced from names such as Aghavea or Achadh Bheithe (birch field), Ballinderry or Baile an Doire (homestead of the oakwood), Clonsilla or Cluain Saileach (meadow or pasture of the sally/willow), Gortnahoimna or Gort na hOmna (field of the oak).
-Lisacul or Lios an Choill (fort of the wood), Mayo or Maigh Eo (plain of the yews), Tawnyinah or Tamhnaigh an Eich (clearing of the horse), and Tinnakilla or Tigh na Coille (house of the wood).
-Also of note is the Old Norse word for meadow -low.
+Placenames directly referring to woodland clearances or settlement within woodland are less readily identified, but might be deduced from names such as Aghavea or Achadh Bheithe (birch field), Ballinderry or Baile an Doire (homestead of the oakwood), Boolycreen or An Bhuaile Chrion (the booley site amongst the trees), Clonsilla or Cluain Saileach (meadow or pasture of the sally/willow), Gortnahoimna or Gort na hOmna (field of the oak), Lisacul or Lios an Choill (fort of the wood), Mayo or Maigh Eo (plain of the yews), Tawnyinah or Tamhnaigh an Eich (clearing of the horse), and Tinnakilla or Tigh na Coille (house of the wood).
+Also of note is the Old Norse word for meadow, -low.
 Viking rural settlements have also given rise to two town names in Co.
-Wicklow, one of the historically most densely wooded counties in Ireland - Wicklow (Viking meadow) and Arklow (Arknell's meadow) (Flanagan & Flanagan, 2002).
-It is important to remember the role the Viking port of Dublin played in the export of timber and other commodities to the Norse settlements in Iceland and further afield.
+Wicklow, one of the historically most densely wooded counties in Ireland - Wicklow (Viking meadow) and Arklow